ErpNetDocs/info/features/general/file-manager.md

 ---

-## File Management in @@name
+## What File Management in @@name is

-File Management in @@name is an integrated document management functionality built directly into the ERP platform.
-It allows you to:
+File Management in @@name is an integrated document management capability, built directly into the ERP platform.
+It allows teams to:

-- store files securely
+- store files securely and centrally
 - organize documents in a clear structure
-- link files to business objects
+- link files to business objects such as customers, projects, and documents
-- manage access and visibility
+- control access and visibility
-- work with documents directly through the web interface
+- view and edit documents directly through the web interface

-All of this happens within a single system — without the need for additional applications or external repositories.
+All of this happens within a single system — without external repositories or additional applications.

 ---

 ## A new way to manage your documentation

 File Management in @@name introduces a familiar and intuitive logic, enriched with business context.
-Documents are not just files — they belong to a:
+Documents are not just files — they belong to a customer, project, product, or process.

-- customer
-- project
-- product
-- process

-Viewing and editing are done directly in the browser, making work easier and enabling teams to act quickly and confidently, without relying on local desktop applications.
+Viewing and editing are done directly in the browser, making work easier and enabling teams to act quickly and confidently.
+It is not designed to impress with features at first glance.
+It is designed to make everyday work easier.
+Documents live in context — next to customers, projects, products, and processes.
+The result is a sense of completeness.
+Documents are exactly where you expect them to be, and working with them feels natural and consistent.

 ---

-## File Management that simply works — and does it elegantly
+## Designed for everyday work

-File Management in @@name is not just a place to store files.
+File Management in @@name is not designed to impress with features at first glance.
-It is a way to make documents part of the business logic — naturally, clearly, and without effort from the user.
-From the very first interaction, it becomes clear that everything has been carefully thought through.
-Not to impress at first glance, but to make everyday work easier.
+It is designed to make everyday work easier.
-File Management in @@name allows you to:

-- store files securely and centrally
-- maintain a clear and logical document structure
+Documents are not treated as isolated files, but as part of the business logic.
-- link files directly to customers, projects, documents, and other business objects
+They live in context — next to customers, projects, products, and processes.
-- control who sees and works with what
-- view and edit documents directly through the web interface

-All of this happens within @@name — without additional applications, without external repositories, and without having to “assemble” multiple tools.
 The result is a sense of completeness.
-Documents are exactly where you expect them to be.
-Working with them is smooth, consistent, and intuitive.
+Documents are exactly where you expect them to be, and working with them feels natural and consistent.

-This is not just file management.
-It is a well-designed part of the overall business environment.

 ---

 ## How businesses use File Management in @@name

-File Management in @@name adapts to the way different teams and industries work — from sales and field operations to quality control, engineering services, and management.
+The functionality adapts to the way different teams and industries work — from sales and field operations to quality control, engineering services, and management.

 **[See how File Management is used in real business scenarios](./file-management-use-cases.md)**